ocaml/ocaml.org/data/workflows/en/07_run_tests.md

 >
 > Add a `test` stanza in your dune file and run the tests with `dune build @runtest`.

 Tests are created using Dune's `test` stanza.
-The `test` stanza is a simple convenience wrapper that will create an executable and add it to the list of of tests of the `@runtest` target.
+The `test` stanza is a simple convenience wrapper that will create an executable and add it to the list of tests of the `@runtest` target.

 For instance, if you add a test in your dune file: